Research Experiences for Undergraduates (REU)

 Q: To whom should the cover letter be addressed?

-A: Please address your cover letter to the MIT Haystack Observatory REU Selection Team.
+A: Please address your cover letter to the MIT Haystack Observatory REU Selection Committee.
 (If you have already submitted a cover letter addressed otherwise, it’s okay.)

 A uniform start date is preferred in order to conduct orientation activities for the group.
 For students on an academic quarter system or those interested in extending their stay, such requests can be considered on a case-by-case basis.